SwiftcordApp/Swiftcord/README.md

 **If you like this project, please smash the star button and be one of my stargazers 🌟!
 It helps motivate me to continue developing it**

 **Consider supporting me and Swiftcord's development by sponsoring me through [GitHub Sponsors](https://github.com/sponsors/cryptoAlgorithm) or [Patreon](https://patreon.com/cryptoAlgo)!
-It would help ensure this project has a stable future :)**
+It would help ensure this project has a stable future, and you'll get access to releases 2 weeks before everyone else!**

 ## Supporters
 Huge thanks to all my supporters!
 I'm extremely grateful to every single one of them <3